coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/broken-link-checker/readme.txt

 == Changelog ==

+= 2.4.1 =
+* Security Fix: Cross-Site Scripting (XSS) vulnerability.

 = 2.4.0 =
-* Enhance: Improved editing and unlinking of URLs.
+* Enhance: Improved editing and unlinking of URLs with query parameters.
 * Fix: Resolved issue with implicit conversion from float to int in YouTube links.

 = 2.3.0 =